fvarrui/JavaPackager/README.md

 > See [**Older documentation**](#older-documentation) for previous versions properties.

 > :warning: Be careful when using the `platform` property if your project uses platform dependent libraries, so the libraries of the current platform will be copied, not those of the target platform.
-You can solve this problem using `classfiers`.
+You can solve this problem using `classifiers`.

 #### Version information property example